Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### 8.1 General

 - There are 3 types: `IF`, `ELIF`, `ELSE`.
-- Every logic statement must end with a `:`.
 - All code under a logic statement must must be indented with 4 spaces / 1 tab.
 - You can chain these condition operations, in the described order.
 - Condition statements can be nested infinitely.